JaredWillson/deep-learning-challenge/Neural_Network_Analysis.md

 Several different activation functions were tried including RELU, Sigmoid, TANH, and Softmax.
 The best results were with Softmax for the two hidden layers, and Sigmoid for the single output layer.

 The target accuracy identified for the model was 75%.
-That level of accuracy was not achieved despite multiple efforts to optimize the model.
-The best result was approximately 73.3% accuracy.
+That level of accuracy was only achieved by bringing back `NAME` into the dataset as a feature.
+The best result was approximately 75.6% accuracy.
 In an effort to reach 75%, the following adjustments were tried:

 - Removal of the `Status` column since it was overwhelmingly populated with a single value
 - Removal of the `Special_Considerations` column which was likewise dominated by a single value